-The California Supreme Court recently adopted the “ABC” Test to determine whether a person is an employee versus an independent contractor.
+Independent Contractors are always a point of tension.
+Recently, the California Supreme Court adopted the “ABC” Test to determine distinguish between employees and independent contractors.
 The classification of an individual performing services for an operating company has long been an area of ambiguity and contention.
-Oftentimes, an employer may want to classify a new hire as an independent contractor.
-Oftentimes, an employee may want to be classified as an independent contractor.
+Oftentimes, an employer may want to classify new hires as independent contractors.
+Oftentimes, employees may want to be classified as independent contractors.
 The critical hot buttons at issue with the classification are tax withholdings, tax deductions, eligibility for overtime, meal breaks, rest breaks and qualification for benefits.

 The ABCs of the Dynamex Decision:

 The California Supreme Court adopted the ABC test to determine whether an employee is an independent contractor.
 As the Court wrote: “Under this test, a worker is properly considered an independent contractor to whom a wage order does not apply only if the hiring entity establishes:

 (A) that the worker is free from the control and direction of the hirer in connection with the performance of the work, both under the contract for the performance of such work and in fact;

 (B) that the worker performs work that is outside the usual course of the hiring entity’s business; and

 (C) that the worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed for the hiring”

 The burden of proof is on the employer (i.e. the “hiring entity”).
 That means, if the classification is challenged, then the courts will start with the presumption that the individual at issue is an employee, and the employer will have to prove that the relationship passes the ABC test.
 Prongs “A” and “C” of the test can usually be satisfied with some planning and controls.
 However, we believe that “B” will prove to be very challenging for many companies or independent contractors.